rikunert/rikunert.github.io/_posts/2017-05-11-star-trek-movies-ratings.md

     ax_.add_artist(ab)
     return ax_
 ```
 Adding each film poster is now easy.
-For the ordinate (y-axis), by the way, I chose the average rating.
+For the ordinate (y-axis) position, by the way, I chose the average rating.
 ```python
 for i in range(len(df)):  # for each Star Trek movie
     add_image(ax, df['image_url'][i], [df['date'][i], sum(df.iloc[i, 1:5]) / 4.0], 0.3)